 fine art cat pet portraits by commission

 We are owned by a mischievous dog and a brood of chickens to keep us busy.
 Our dog is a Tibetan Terrier and she is called Lily.
-We have had her since she was 8 weeks old and she has ruled our lives ever since...!
+We have had her since she was 8 weeks old and she is now 8 years old and has ruled our lives ever since...!
 We wouldn’t be without her, she is such a special little girl.
 You can see the photo below was a quick snap taken when she was sitting on my chair.
 When I get up, she most often takes the opportunity to take a nap there as its the perfect size for her to curl up on.